ikluhsman/ikluhsman/README.md

 ⛷️ I hope you're having a good day

-👀 I enjoy using computers to create things that make life easier and help solve everyday problems.
+👀 I enjoy using computers to create things that make life easier.
 The first computer I worked on was an Apple IIe in kindergarten, I loved the way the keys on those old mechanical keyboards clicked loudly under your fingers.

 💞️ I like to work with anyone that's willing to code something with me.
 I like my work to be original, simple, and make sense in the real world.